Last modified: December 05, 2024

 Planarity

-Planarity is a fundamental concept in graph theory that examines whether a graph can be sketched on a flat surface without any of its edges overlapping.
+Planarity is a fundamental concept in graph theory that examines whether a graph can be drawn on a flat surface without any of its edges overlapping.
 This idea holds significant importance in areas such as circuit design, urban planning, and geography.

 What is a Planar Graph?

-Diving into Examples
+Examples

 1. Cycle Graphs: Graphs like triangles, squares, or hexagons, which are simple loops or cycles, are intrinsically planar.
 These shapes can always be illustrated without intersecting edges.